Team

 Giulio obtained his PhD from the University of Padova in 2013, working on latent

 variable stochastic models.
 After the Phd, he spent three years (2013-2016) as a post doc at the Automatic Control Lab of KTH (Sweden) and one year (2016-2017) as a post doc at ESAT, KU Leuven (Belgium).
 Since April 2017, he is a post doc at the Department of Electrical Engineering of TU Eindhoven.
 He was a visiting Phd student at the Australian National University for a six-month period (2011-2012), and a visiting fellow at the same university (2013).
 In 2015, he spent a one-month visit at the CSPLab of the University of Melbourne (Australia).
 His research interests are primarily in the fields of system identification and machine learning.
-Since 2018 he is working at ASML, Veldhoven, the Netherlands.
+Since 2018 he is working as Metrology Archiotext at ASML, Veldhoven, the Netherlands.

 WPs: WP1, WP2, WP3